 Propagandists used this H. G. Wells' book title as an idealistic slogan to describe the Great War.
 Ironically, that war laid the groundwork for the second, more devastating conflict.

 Conflicts were key events in 20th Century Britain: wars, political strife, economic struggles, and fights for independence.
-Unparalleled tragedies, from Aberfan to The Troubles, scarred the national consciousness.
+Unparalleled tragedies, from Aberfan to The Troubles, scarred the national consciousness7.

 The British Empire transitioned to a Commonwealth, and British citizens lived under austerity.
 The UK's first female Prime Minister declared that there's no such thing as society.
 Her domestic economic policies set the stage for happenings in Britain today.